heremaps/here-sdk-examples/README.md

 - **OfflineMaps**: Shows how the HERE SDK can work fully offline and how offline map data can be downloaded for continents and countries.
 Exclusively available for the _Navigate Edition_.
 - **MapItems**: Shows how to add circles, polygons and polylines, native views, 2D and 3D map markers to locate POIs (and more) on the map.
 3D map markers are exclusively available for the _Explore and Navigate Editions_.
 - **MultiDisplays**: Shows how a HERE SDK map can be shown on two separate displays using Android's Multi-Display API.
 Exclusively available for the _Explore Edition_ and the _Navigate Edition_.
 - **CartoPOIPicking**: Shows how to pick embedded map markers with extended place details.
 Embedded map markers are already visible on every map, by default.
-This app is exclusively available for the _Explore and Navigate Editions_.
+Exclusively available for the _Explore and Navigate Editions_.
+- **Rerouting**: Shows how the HERE SDK can be used to handle rerouting during guidance.
+Exclusively available for the _Navigate Edition_ (Android and iOS only).
 - **Routing**: Shows how to calculate routes and add them to the map.
 - **RoutingHybrid**: Shows how to calculate routes and add them to the map.
 Also shows how to calculate routes offline, when no internet connection is available.
 Exclusively available for the _Navigate Edition_.
 - **EVRouting**: Shows how to calculate routes for _electric vehicles_ and how to calculate the area of reach with _isoline routing_.
 Also shows how to search along a route.
-- **Public Transit**: Shows how to calculate routes for public transportation vehicles such as subways, trains, or busses.
+- **Public Transit**: Shows how to calculate routes for public transportation vehicles such as subways, trains, or buses.
 - **Search**: Shows how to search POIs and add them to the map.
 Shows also geocoding and reverse geocoding.
 - **SearchHybrid**: Shows how to search for places including auto suggestions, for the address that belongs to certain geographic coordinates (reverse geocoding) and for the geographic coordinates that belong to an address (geocoding).
 It also shows how to search offline, when no internet connection is available.
 Exclusively available for the _Navigate Edition_.
 - **NavigationQuickStart**: Shows how to get started with turn-by-turn navigation.
 Exclusively available for the _Navigate Edition_.